-How the matter was addressed in our audit
+Key audit matter How the matter was addressed in our audit The Group has net carrying amounts due from Zhong Bao Group of approximately HK\$828,209,000 as at 31 December 2023.
+Our audit procedures in relation to the management's recoverability assessment included: Management has determined that the ECL allowance in respect of the amounts due from Zhong Bao Group for the year ended 31 December 2023 of HK\$2,478,000 has been provided to profit or loss and approximately HK\$14,600,000 has been recognised as at 31 December 2023. - obtaining an understanding of the key data and assumptions of the ECL model adopted by management, including the basis of the segmentation of trade receivables and advances based on credit risk characteristics, the historical default data, and the assumptions involved in management's estimated loss rate; Management assesses the recoverability of the amounts due on a regular basis and apply an impairment model to calculate their expected credit losses ("ECL") assessing the provision of ECL.
+Management exercises significant judgment on the selection of unobservable inputs to this impairment model - Evaluating the appropriateness of the valuation model and key inputs used in determining ECL allowances for amounts due from Zhong Bao Group with the involvement of our internal valuation expert and check the mathematical accuracy of the valuation model;

-Our audit procedures in relation to the management's recoverability assessment included:
+reviewing the historical settlement record of Zhong Bao Group;

-- obtaining an understanding of the key data and assumptions of the ECL model adopted by management, including the basis of the segmentation of trade receivables and advances based on credit risk characteristics, the historical default data, and the assumptions involved in management's estimated loss rate; - engaging an independent and qualified valuation specialist to assist us in evaluating the appropriateness of the valuation model and key inputs used in determining ECL allowances for amounts due from Zhong Bao Group and check the mathematical accuracy of the valuation model; - reviewing the historical settlement record of Zhong Bao Group; - obtaining the pledge agreement signed between the Group and Zhong Bao Group and assessing the sufficiency of the collateral in place; and - assessing the reasonableness of management's lifetime ECL allowance estimates on trade receivables due from Zhong Bao Group and management's 12-month ECL allowance estimates on advances due from Zhong Bao Group, by examining the information used by management to form such judgments including testing the accuracy of the historical default data.
+- obtaining the pledge agreement signed between the Group and Zhong Bao Group and assessing the sufficiency of the collateral in place; and - assessing the reasonableness of management's lifetime ECL allowance estimates on trade receivables due from Zhong Bao Group and management's 12-month ECL allowance estimates on advances due from Zhong Bao Group, by examining the information used by management to form such judgments including testing the accuracy of the historical default data.